-If the purpose of specifying welded seams is to prevent the risk of moisture getting under the floorcovering then logically the specification must ensure that perimeters are also sealed, together with any areas where pipes, etc. come up through the floorcovering.
-This is usually done with a silicone sealer but in special areas, such as prisons, a hard-setting epoxy may be used.
+If the purpose of specifying welded seams is to prevent the risk of moisture getting under the floor covering then logically the specification must ensure that perimeters are also sealed, together with any areas where pipes, etc. come up through the floor covering.
+Perimeters can be sealed with a suitable waterproof and mould resistant flexible sealant.